napalm-automation-community/napalm-arubaos-switch/README.md

     * rollback()                      ✅
     * traceroute()                    ✅

 \* N/A - not supported on the tested ArubaOS devices
 \*\* Incomplete support for load merge, configuration is directly pushed to the running config.
 Not recommended, use with precaution !!!
 \*\*\* No easy way to get this.
 API does not support it and there's no single command to display it for all ports
+\*\*\*\* Needs a review.
+Couldn't find an endpoint to get this info + maybe the interfaces are named differently on other devices

 ## Getting Started